Islam in Sri Lanka: History

-In April 2020, the Sri Lankan government made COVID-19 cremations mandatory with the burying bodies could contaminate groundwater and spread the disease.
+In April 2020, the Sri Lankan government made COVID-19 cremations mandatory, saying that burying bodies could contaminate groundwater and spread the disease.
 Islam prohibits cremation and Muslims make up 10% of the population in Sri Lanka.

 In late February 2021, after intense objections from human rights groups, including Amnesty International and the United Nations, the Sri Lankan government decided to allow burials to take place for Muslims.
 They were to be done on Iranathivu island, a remote island in the Gulf of Mannar.
 It lies 300 km (186 miles) away from the capital, Colombo, and was chosen because of its low population density.

 Population

 The districts of Ampara (43%), Trincomalee (42%) and Batticaloa (26%) in Eastern Province have the highest share of Muslims in Sri Lanka, followed by Puttalam (20%), Mannar (17%), Kandy (14%) and Colombo (12%).

 Sri Lankan Moors

 The Sri Lankan Moors are mostly native speakers of the Tamil language while a few of them speak Sinhala as primary language, and follow Islam as their religion.
 Sri Lankan Moors comprise 9.30% (2012 Census) of Sri Lanka's population, and constitute the largest ethnic group within the Muslim community in the country.

 Islam was spread to Sri Lanka by contacts with the merchant ships operated by the Moor traders between Serendib (Old Persian / Arabic name for Sri Lanka), and various ports in the Arabian Peninsula and North Africa.
 As per scholars, Sri Lankan Moors are descendant of the Marakkar, Mappilas, Memons and Pathans of South India.